mvolkmann/blog/src/swift/SwiftUI.md

 to notify it about user interactions.
 ViewModel methods can trigger Model updates.

+To prevent `@Published` properties from being modified from outside a ViewModel class, specify `private(set)` access control.
+This will still allow read access from outside.

 Here is a basic example of using MVVM.
 It's not exactly MVVM because it combines the Model and ViewModel into a single class.